casper-network/casper-node/resources/production/README.md

 ## Software Install

-The package can be installed with `sudo apt install casper-node_0.1.x-r_amd64.deb`.
-Depending on system you might need to use `sudo dpkg -i casper-node_0.1.x-r_amd64.deb`.
+The package can be installed with `sudo apt install casper-node_x.x.x-x_amd64.deb`.
+Depending on system you might need to use `sudo dpkg -i casper-node_x.x.x-x_amd64.deb`.

-Where `x` is last minor version of software and `r` is the package revision.
-We can push revisions with no code changes for updates to genesis files or use curl from github files.

 This package will install both `casper-node` and `casper-client` executables in `/usr/bin`.
 (These will be separating in two packages the future.)